arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 Backup upload settings.

 This field can be removed and created again with different values.
 This operation will trigger upload again.
-Fields in object are immutable.
+Fields in Custom Resource Spec Upload are immutable.

 Required: false